mikecybersecaspire/KAPE2ATT-CK/README.md

 ## Extending this project
 You could scale the execution of these scripts by utilising an EDR-style agent, or a tool that allows you to run Powershell at scale; then utilise Log2Timeline/Timesketch to hunt for tactics at scale. https://github.com/google/timesketch

+### Scope
+As mentioned, these scripts will only be for Windows hosts...
+Likewise, because these scripts are limited to endpoints, you should consider utilising this project to extend your forensics arsenal and not substitute analysis techniques of other hosts/devices/entities in scope of investigation i.e. Firewall or Cloud logs.
+Investigating only endpoints will only ever give you a limited view.